Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Experiments

 \subsection{Efficiency Evaluation}

-Table \ref{table_time} presents a comparative analysis of efficiency, metric (from the UIEB Val in Table \ref{table_all_expreiment}), and Aggregative.
-While SMDR-IS might not achieve the highest efficiency, it still achieves a commendable frame rate of 16.4744FPS, meeting real-time requirements.
-Moreover, we introduce the Aggregative to provide a holistic performance assessment, which evaluates both efficiency and metrics, specifically Aggregative = Metric-Time.
-In Table \ref{table_time}, SMDR-IS achieves the highest in the Aggregative, which demonstrates the suitability of SMDR-IS for advanced underwater vision tasks.
+Table \ref{table_time} presents the comprehensive analysis of efficiency, performance (the Quality is the "ALL" on UIEB Val in Table \ref{table_all_expreiment}), and Aggregative (Agg) score.
+Although SMDR-IS does not obtain the highest efficiency, it still achieves a commendable frame rate of 16.4744, satisfying real-time demands.
+Moreover, we introduce the 'Agg' score to provide a holistic performance evaluation, which considers both efficiency and performance, specifically, Agg = Quality-Time.
+As observed from Table \ref{table_time}, SMDR-IS achieves the highest score in Agg, which demonstrates the suitability of SMDR-IS for advanced underwater vision tasks.